girke-lab/signatureSearchData/README.md

 Additionally, it includes several thousand genetic perturbagens composed of gene knockdown and over-expression experiments.

+In 2020, the LINCS 2017 database is expanded to the beta release, here refer to as LINCS2.
+It contains >80k perturbations and >200 cell lines and over 3M gene expression profiles.
+This represents roughly a 3-fold expansion on the LINCS 2017 database and notable new subsets of data include CRISPSR knockout of >5k genes and hematopoietic and non-cancer cell models.
+The datasets can be accessed at https://clue.io/releases/data-dashboard.

 The data structures and search algorithms used by `signatureSearch` and `signatureSearchData` are designed to work with most genome-wide expression data including hybridization-based methods, such as Affymetrix or L1000, as well as sequencing-based methods, such as RNA-Seq.
 Currently, `signatureSearchData` does not include preconfigured RNA-Seq reference data mainly due to the lack of large-scale perturbation studies (_e.g._ drug-based) available in the public domain that are based on RNA-Seq.
 This situation may change in the near future once the technology has become more affordable for this purpose.

 # Vignette
 The vignette of this package is available at [here](https://www.bioconductor.org/packages/release/data/experiment/vignettes/signatureSearchData/inst/doc/signatureSearchData.html)